d-flood/transcribedit/README.md

 ![](images/tx_box.png)
 The transcription text box is where the manuscript transcription is typed.
 It can be treated like a plain text editor, but there are a few helpful features:
 - Words that are split over a break: When a word is split due to a line break, column break, or page break, simply type a hyphen ("-") where the break appears and hit Enter to move to a new line.
 If this convention is used, then the word will be correctly rejoined when it is sent to the Collation Editor.
-- Any non-Greek text enclosed in angle brackets like \<this\> will be ignored.
+- Any text enclosed in angle brackets like \<this\> will be ignored.
 It is helpful for any notes the user would like to make such as marking the position and number of commentary lines or the place of a page/column break.
 - Anything enclosed in curly braces like {this} will also be ignored as far as collation is concerned.
-This can be useful for marking lacunae.
-- Words and characters enclosed in square brackets like [this] and th[is] _are_ sent to the Collation Editor because the Collation Editor can be toggled to ignore or not ignore supplied and unclear readings.
+It is offered to the user as another way to embed notes directly in the transcription that will not affect collation.
 - Commonly needed special characters have shortcuts.
 F4 inserts a Greek high dot and F5 inserts an overline.
 These only work for the transcription text box.
 - All punctuation should have a space before and after so that it can be ignored for the purpose of collation.
+- Helpful markup shortcuts: There are a few built in ways to automatically encode gaps and breaks so that they do not need to be manually entered using the token editor.
+  - Simple line breaks will be automatically encoded when the final word of a line is followed by a space *and* a new line.
+For line breaks that split words, simply type hyphen "-", then enter a new line (with Enter or Return).
+  - Column breaks and page breaks work the same but with the addition of `<cb>` or `<pb>` (respectively) as the first word of the next line.
+The sudo XML element should be followed by a space before the first word of the new line.
+  - Split words can be automatically encoded by using hyphen, *no space*, a new line, one of the above tags indicating a column break or page break, followed by the rest of the word.
+There should be no spaces between the first half of the word and the second half.
+  - Alternative to `<cb>` and `<pb>` is `P|` and `C|`, and `-C-` and `-P-` for split words.
+The user should choose whichever they find most readable.
+  - Gaps are automatically encoded whenever an entire word or group of words is enclosed in square brackets like [this].
+If a word is partially reconstructed like th[is], then the word *is* sent for collation.

 ### Transcription Box Buttons from Left to Right
 - 'Load Basetext': This will insert a verse from a basetext file.
 The basetext can be edited to match the witness being transcribed.
 See "Setting up the Basetext File" below for more info.